Seasons in the sunset - A seventy (+3) year old looks ahead and back

 “Wow,” she said, “so you missed him?”

 “Yeah.
-He said he drank beer and listened to old men talking about their jobs; one guy was a photographer.”
+He said he waited an hour, drank beer and listened to old men talking about their jobs; one guy was a photographer.”
 Why’d I say that?

 “Ha.”